 Anti-Bullying Policy In Schools: Strategies

-- What is Anti-Bullying
+- 1. What is Anti-Bullying

-- Other strategies: Anti-bullying policy in schools
+- 6. Other Strategies: Anti-bullying Policy in Schools

-- Conclusion
+- 8. Conclusion

 Over the past few years, bullying has been a national problem.
 Many people continuously experience the dramatic impacts and aftereffects of bullying.
 People have taken their own lives, viewing this final act as the only way to escape their bullies.
 For these reasons, an anti-bullying policy in school is very important to know how to stop bullying in secondary schools.
 We will also look at ways on why anti-bullying policies are important in schools?
 How Anti-bullying policy in schools can change the environment that a student studies in.
 Let’s see how you can tell if your child is being bullied at school?
 How can one come with Anti- bullying policy in schools?

-What is Anti-Bullying
+What Is Anti-Bullying

-Anti-bullying refers to laws, policies, organizations, and movements aimed at stopping or preventing bullying, where a person, called a bully, verbally or physically threatens or assaults a person, causing the person to feel a real or perceived power imbalance.
+eal or perceived power imbalance.
 Bullying affects the ability of the child to study effectively.
 As a result, students feel safe and secure physically, emotionally, and socially in school.
 Therefore, schools must implement schools implement a comprehensive anti-bullying policy that is effective.

 Believe it or not, bullying is more of name-calling, hitting, pushing, and kicking.
 Those who bully may encourage those around them to avoid someone or ignore them.
 Of course, this type of bullying involves the participation of other individuals while bullying occurs.
 A lot of bullying happens in school, for example, a young boy is teased at school by his senior who is bigger and taller than him.
 The bully might even threaten him against telling anyone.
 So, the young boy does not speak up.
 He suffers the bullying because he is scared of the older boy and what he would do if this younger boy talks about the bullying.

 Coping with bullying at school is not easy for such kids.
 They have a tough time at school.
 These kids do not talk to parents and teachers about the bullying since it scares them.
 They feel that the bully will harm them more if they speak up.
-These kids need a lot of support and help to deal with bullying at school. .Â
+These kids need a lot of support and help to deal with bullying at school. .

 - Look out for any signs of sudden changes – You will see some signs in your child.
 First, they will try coping with bullying at school on their own.
 So, there may be several changes in his/her mood, behaviour, attitude, etc. For example, your daughter who is very lively and who generally talks all the time has become quiet.
 Do not ignore these changes.
 You have to take efforts to notice these changes.